KonstantinBabichev/atlas/README.md

 15. COMPASS: Can I get compass to auto-include all .scss files without adding them to the main (styles.scss)?
     * this means just adding a component would auto-add the scss file to an import for main styles
     * started this, in gulp/development.js 'csstest' using gulp-css-globbing
+    * scss-globbing should only run once?
+OR maybe on change noticed in *new* scss files, we should run it anew?
+16. NORTH scss structure!
 ### Bower specific
 16. bower file handling and conversion/minification not complete
 19. Bower files minification creates bugs